Dreams and Nightmares: Singles

 "Amen" was released for digital download and streaming as the lead single from Dreams and Nightmares on June 19, 2012, by Maybach and Warner Bros.
 A month earlier, the song had been included on Dreamchasers 2.
 The song's music video was released on June 15, 2012, interspersing footage of Mill and Drake partying late at night with clips of the Club Paradise Tour.
 "Amen" reached number 57 on the US Billboard Hot 100, and it was later certified gold by the Recording Industry Association of America (RIAA) for pushing 500,000 certified units in the United States in July 2015.
 "Burn" was released to download and streaming formats in the US as the second single on September 11, 2012, through Mill's labels.
 Like "Amen", the song was first released on the mixtape.
 An accompanying music video premiered on October 10, 2012, which features Mill and Big Sean accompanied by models and exploding cars inside a warehouse.
 The song topped the Billboard Bubbling Under Hot 100 Singles chart.
 "Burn" was awarded a gold certification from the RIAA for amassing 500,000 certified units in the US in May 2019.

-On September 19, 2012, "Young & Gettin' It" was released as the third single from Dreams and Nightmares and the first one not released on the mixtape.
+On September 19, 2012, "Young & Gettin' It" was released as the third single from Dreams and Nightmares and the first one not from the mixtape.
 The song's music video was debuted on September 28, showing Mill and Kirko Bangz partying on a yacht, before changing to Miami.
 "Young & Gettin' It" reached number 95 on the Billboard Hot 100, and it was certified gold by the RIAA for shelving 500,000 certified units in July 2017.
 On February 19, 2013, "Believe It" was sent to US urban contemporary radio stations as the album's fourth and final single by Maybach and Warner Bros.
 An accompanying music video premiered on March 24, beginning with Mill and Rick Ross making a business transaction in the desert and then partying in Las Vegas.
 The song peaked at number 22 on the Billboard Bubbling Under Hot 100 chart.